unosquare/embedio/README.md

 ![EmbedIO](http://unosquare.github.io/embedio/images/embedio.png)

-A tiny, cross-platform, module based, MIT-licensed web server
+A tiny, cross-platform, module based, MIT-licensed web server.

 * New Version: Network operations make heavy use of the relatively recent async/await pattern
 * Cross-platform (tested in Mono 3.10.x on Windows and on a custom Yocto image for the Raspberry Pi)